marcvanderkamp/enlighten/tutorial/Enlighten Workshop.md

 This will take some time to run, so we will now start to prepare our mutant model.

-## Part 3: Creating a mutant
+## Part 3: Creating a mutant and running *Enlighten*

 We will now create a mutant structure for to simulate for comparison.
-We will make the R244T mutation, which causes a 300-fold increase in *Ki* for sulbactam.
+We will make the R244T mutation, which causes a 300-fold increase in *Ki* for sulbactam (*i.e.* a decrease in binding affinity).
 See <http:www.jbc.org/content/267/29/20600.full.pdf> for the experimental details.

 We will start by copying our object 1btl\_0rn to the new object 1btl\_0rn_r244t.